intrahealth/mhero-flows-whitepaper/README.md

 ## Todo

-- [] Document methodologies for the 3 methods of SDC.
+- [] Methodologies for the 3 methods of SDC.
+- [] Multi-language questionnaires.